 There is no evidence that exercise and training of moderate intensity is harmful to the health of HIV-infected individuals.
-Unfortunately, there are no data looking at the effects of intense training and competition at an elite, highly competitive level on the HIV-infected student-athlete.
+What little data that exists on the effects of intense training on the HIV-infected individual demonstrates no evidence of health risk.
+However, there is no data looking at the effects of long-term intense training and competition at an elite, highly competitive level on the health of the HIV-infected student-athlete.

 Disease Transmission-Concerns of transmission in athletics revolve around exposure to contaminated blood through open wounds or mucous membranes.
 Precise risk of such transmission is impossible to calculate but epidemiologic and biologic evidence suggests that it is extremely low (see section on comparison of HBV/HIV).
 There have been no validated reports of transmission of HIV in the athletics setting.
-Therefore, there is no recommended restriction of student-athletes merely because they are infected with HIV.
+Therefore, there is no recommended restriction of student-athletes merely because they are infected with HIV, although one court has upheld the exclusion of an HIV-positive athlete from the contact sport of karate.